kevin931/poetic/docs/source/usage/Installation.rst

 Installation Guide
 ===================

-Welcome to Poetic (poetic-py on Pypi).
+Welcome to Poetic (poetic-py on PyPi).
 Please see below for installation details.

 ****
 Pip